 Barbara Gordon, the most famous Batgirl

 The first “Batgirl” without the dash, Barbara Gordon is also the most famous Batgirl of them all.
 Created by television producer William Dozier, editor Julius Schwartz, writer Gardner Fox, and artist Carmine Infantino, Barbara Gordon first appeared in the pages of Detective Comics #359 published in January 1967.
-As she was the by-product of the Adam-West Television show, following a request by Schwartz who wanted a new female counterpart to Batman, she was introduced into the television series in September of that same year, in the season 3 premiere of Batman.
+As she was the result of a request by Schwartz to create a new female counterpart to Batman following the Adam West television show, she was introduced in the season 3 premiere of Batman in September of that same year.

-Barbara Joan Gordon is the daughter of Gotham City police commissioner James Gordon (or niece, depending on which continuity) who first worked as head of the Gotham City Public Library.
-Her motivation for becoming a vigilante superhero was completely altruistic and didn’t need help from Batman and Robin to catch bad guys.
-What Babs can lack in resources (she doesn’t have Bruce Wayne’s bank account), she compensates for everything else.
-She’s a skilled martial artist and has a genius-level intellect and a photographic memory.
-If it wasn’t enough, Barbara is also a computer wiz.
+Barbara Joan Gordon is the daughter of Gotham City Police Commissioner James Gordon.
+She first worked as head of the Gotham City Public Library.
+She became a vigilante superhero for completely altruistic reasons and didn’t need help from Batman and Robin to catch criminals.
+While Babs may lack resources (she doesn’t have Bruce Wayne’s bank account), she makes up for this with her other abilities.
+She is a skilled martial artist with a genius-level intellect and photographic memory.
+As if that weren’t enough, Barbara is also a computer whiz.

-In the end, Barbara Gordon is a fighter, a woman full of compassion but who can punch hard if needed.
-Like Dick Grayson with Robin, Barbara Gordon helped defined what being a Batgirl means.
+Ultimately, Barbara Gordon is a fighter, a compassionate woman who can punch hard when necessary.
+Like Dick Grayson with Robin, she helped define what it means to be Batgirl.

 Recommended Reading: